AguaClara/SWOT/AguaClara Water Treatment Plant Design/Energy Dissipation and Velocity Gradients/EDR_G_Intro.md

 <center><img src="https://raw.githubusercontent.com/AguaClara/CEE4540_Master/master/AguaClara%20Water%20Treatment%20Plant%20Design/Energy%20Dissipation%20and%20Velocity%20Gradients/Images/EDR_image.jpg" width=700></center>

-### Deriving equations for $\varepsilon$ and $G$

-As mentioned above, EDR and velocity gradients play an important role in mixing and in causing suspended particles to collide with each other, both important topics in flocculation.
-Their use is not limited to flocculation, however, they are also helpful in understanding failure modes of plate settlers ([Sedimentation](https://github.com/AguaClara/CEE4540_Master/tree/master/AguaClara%20Water%20Treatment%20Plant%20Design/Sedimentation)) and terminal head loss of sand filters ([Filtration](https://github.com/AguaClara/CEE4540_Master/tree/master/AguaClara%20Water%20Treatment%20Plant%20Design/Filtration)).
+As mentioned above, EDR and velocity gradients play an important role in mixing and in causing suspended particles to collide with each other, both of which are important topics in flocculation.
+Their use is not limited to flocculation, they are also helpful in understanding failure modes of plate settlers ([Sedimentation](https://github.com/AguaClara/CEE4540_Master/tree/master/AguaClara%20Water%20Treatment%20Plant%20Design/Sedimentation)) and terminal head loss of sand filters ([Filtration](https://github.com/AguaClara/CEE4540_Master/tree/master/AguaClara%20Water%20Treatment%20Plant%20Design/Filtration)).

 We will begin by defining the concept of energy dissipation rate for a control volume.
 In a control volume that does not include pumps, turbines or other external energy sources or sinks, the mechanical energy lost is indicated by a change in elevation and quantified as $g h_L$.
 That mechanical energy is lost in the time that the fluid is in the control volume, $\theta$.